datafibers-community/df_web_src/content/blog/2020-01-19-Spark-SQL-Read-Write-HBase.md

 Obviously, querying in this way is not very effecient.
 A better way is to push computing to HBase layer using ```SingleColumnValueFilter``` to filter as much as possible before moving data to Spark.
 In this case, we do not have to transfer lots of data from HBase to Spark.

 #### 2. Composition RowKey Optimization
-SHC also supports Composition  还支持组合 RowKey 的方式来建表，具体如下：
+SHC also supports Composition as follows：
 ```
 def cat =
   s"""{